sparksinfosec/reviewnotes/README.md

 * Code blocks (really reading tabs spaces and \`\`\`)
 * OG readme script is the original case statement created
 * Split it off into the new script to keep the original case statement and adding the logic, plus additional execeptions for expanded markdown formatting
-* Also renamed the script to just review and added to .local bin to make it easier to run
+* Also renamed the script to just review and added to .local bin to make it easier to run (reviewmd file or other useage)

 ## Look to add